codescape/jira-scrum-poker/docs/error-log.md

 ![Locate and use the Error Log](/images/error-log-locate-and-use.png)

-If errors exist the error log shows a table with the most recent errors and a button `Empty error log` will also be displayed.
+If errors exist the error log shows a table with the most recent errors and a button `Empty Error Log` will also be displayed.
 One click empties the error log.

+### What is logged?

-Every error is shown with the following information if available:
+Every error is logged and listed with the following information if available:

 * Timestamp
 * Message